dstanesc/FluidFramework/experimental/dds/tree2/docs/data-binder/README.md

 # Data Binder

-The data binder component provides the ability to configure and subscribe to [editable-tree](../../src/feature-libraries/editable-tree/) change notifications.
-Events are generated when deltas are applied to the tree.
-Events can be filtered according to binding type and location within the tree.
+The data binder provides a flexible way to subscribe to [editable-tree](../../src/feature-libraries/editable-tree/) change notifications.

+An application can select the notifications that are relevant for a particular business domain by distinguishing across change semantics (ie. choose to be notified on deletes only) and the location within the tree where the change occurs (ie. choose to be notified on changes to a particular subtree).

+The callbacks are semantically rich, providing the application with the information needed to update the application state.
+The callbacks are invoked either in the order the changes are applied internally to the tree (default behavior) or can be reordered according to application needs.

 ## Binder Categories

-There are two large categories of binders, one emitting the events in realtime as changes are applied to the tree data structure (ie. `DataBinder`), and another that defers emitting the events typically until the tree reaches a state of consistency (ie. `FlushableDataBinder`).
-It is safe to read the tree state from within the event handler for the deferred events but not for the immediate events.
+There are two large categories of binders, one emitting the events immediately as changes are applied to the tree data structure (ie. `DataBinder`), and another that defers emitting the events typically until the tree reaches a state of consistency (ie. `FlushableDataBinder`).
+It is safe to read the tree state from within the event handler for a `FlushableDataBinder` but not for the general `DataBinder`.

 It is possible to automate the flushing of `FlushableDataBinder` by specifying the view event responsible for triggering the flush, ie.: